Skip to Content

 Eventually, the road stretches and winds further away from the centre of Fethiye and it feels as though you are miles away from civilisation.

-Just you, the pine forests and the Med below.
+Just you, the pine forests and the sun glinting on the Mediterranean Sea, below.

-The odd car, scooter and cyclist – and the summer season local dolmuş – will remind you that you’re not too far away, however.
+The odd car, moped, cyclist – and even the odd runner, too – will remind you that you’re not too far away, however.

 You can’t get lost on this walk because you’re just following the road and taking in the scenery.